yur25/Winter-2025-Exams/README.md

   - [Seminar 2](https://youtu.be/05iTAT_t6cI)
   - [Antipatterns and refactoring](https://www.youtube.com/playlist?list=PLHhi8ymDMrQb3PVcPFAUI-ZgtAMkpq9yV)
   - See examples in `/Example` directory
-- For those who have projects instead of this exams tasks:
-  - You need to create screencast video presentation of codebase and project functionality: 15-30 minutes length
-  - Upload it to Youtube, Google disk or other hosting with video support and add link to this video in your project repository
-- For those who want technical interview:
-  - Write your request in our telegram group ASAP and I'll schedule call
 - Fork this repository: https://github.com/HowProgrammingWorks/Winter-2025-Exams
-- Clone this repository to your machine or you can do everything in Github interface or integrated VSCode IDE
+- Clone this repository to your machine or you can do everything in Github integrated VSCode IDE
 - Create branch `exams`
-- See directory `/Tasks` there are 38 tasks prepared in one of the worst possible implementation and style
+- See directory `/Tasks` there are 38 tasks prepared in one of the worst possible implementation and style and N more tasks to be implemented from the scratch
-- You can select from 5 up to 10 tasks for exams (except `difference.js` and `size.js`) to refactor and optimize in a few steps (you may do all the tasks if you want but 10 is enough for "A")
+- You can select from 3 to 6 tasks (except `difference.js` and `size.js`) to refactor and optimize
+- Additionaly you can select from 3 to 6 tasks to implement from the scratch
+- You may do all the tasks if you want but 6 + 6 is enough for "A"
-- Tasks code works and gives right results.
+- In implemented tasks code works and gives right results.
 You need to change files but do not break functionality covered by tests
+- In tasks without given implementation we have just tests and they should pass
 - To improve code style you may use:
   - Eslint to check style and analyze syntax: https://eslint.org
   - Prettier to optimize style and code layout: https://prettier.io